GameCult/Aetheria-Economy/README.md

 ## Contributing

+### Contributor Agreement

+By pushing to this repository or submitting a pull request, you are implicitly providing us (GameCult) an unconditional license giving us permission to relicense your work as we see fit.
+This means that your contribution will automatically be under the same license as this repository, but also grants us the right to release your contribution under a different license should we see fit.
+This agreement exists mostly because we have witnessed the difficulties some open source projects have had when they did not have such a contributor agreement in place.

 ### Getting the Files

 In order to checkout the project, you need a git client (Github's zip download will not work!).
 You also need to have installed [Git LFS (Large File Storage)](https://git-lfs.github.com/).
 This is necessary because assets in gamedev projects can get rather large, and Git is essentially a text versioning system that does not by itself support that use case well.
 After installing LFS you'll need a Git client.
 I recommend [Github Desktop](https://desktop.github.com/), which has a nice simplified workflow and integrates with the site.
 For more advanced users, there's nothing wrong with using the command line or a more comprehensive client like [GitKraken](https://www.gitkraken.com/), but beginners beware that it's easy to shoot yourself in the foot that way.